michael6991/lock-pair/README.md

 # Lock Pair
 ## Lock pair for locking shared resources

-This concept can be usefull when you have a SoC with multiple cores with access to a global shared memory such as SRAM.
+This concept can be usefull when you have an embedded system with SoC that contains multiple cores with access to a global shared memory such as SRAM.
-Useful if you want 2 cores to share a simple lock mechanism (mutex) that can be accessed in the shared memory region.
+Useful when you want 2 cores to share a simple lock mechanism (mutex) that can be accessed in the shared memory region, and these two cores don't have any hardware locking alternative built in the SoC.

 Example usage:
 ```